rajatcse1/SFDC_Training/Practice/Program/05_Conditional Statement.md

 11. Write a Apex program to calculate the root of a Quadratic Equation.
-Test Data : 1 5 7
+- Test Data : 1 5 7
-Expected Output:
+- Expected Output:
 ```
 Root are imaginary;
 No solution.

 12. Write a Apex program to read roll no, name and marks of three subjects and calculate the total, percentage and division.
-Test Data :
+- Test Data :
 Input the Roll Number of the student :784
 Input the Name of the Student :James
 Input the marks of Physics, Chemistry and Computer Application : 70 80 90
-Expected Output:
+- Expected Output:
 ```
 Roll No : 784
 Name of Student : James
 Marks in Physics : 70
-Marks in Chemistry : 80
+Marks in Apexhemistry : 80
-Marks in Computer Application : 90
+Marks in Apexomputer Application : 90
 Total Marks = 240
 Percentage = 80.00
 Division = First

-13. Write a Apex program to read temperature in centigrade and display a suitable message according to temperature state below :
+13. Write a Apex program to read temperature in Apexentigrade and display a suitable message according to temperature state below :
 Temp < 0 then Freezing weather
 Temp 0-10 then Very Cold weather
 Temp 10-20 then Cold weather
 Temp 20-30 then Normal in Temp
 Temp 30-40 then Its Hot
 Temp >=40 then Its Very Hot
-Test Data :
+- Test Data :
 42
-Expected Output:
+- Expected Output:
 ```
 Its very hot.

 14. Write a Apex program to check whether a triangle is Equilateral, Isosceles or Scalene.
-Test Data :
+- Test Data :
 50 50 60
-Expected Output:
+- Expected Output:
 ```
 This is an isosceles triangle.

 15. Write a Apex program to check whether a triangle can be formed by the given value for the angles.
-Test Data :
+- Test Data :
 40 55 65
-Expected Output:
+- Expected Output:
 ```
 The triangle is not valid.

 16. Write a Apex program to check whether a character is an alphabet, digit or special character.
-Test Data :
+- Test Data :
 @
-Expected Output:
+- Expected Output:
 ```
 This is a special character.

 17. Write a Apex program to check whether an alphabet is a vowel or consonant.
-Test Data :
+- Test Data :
 k
-Expected Output:
+- Expected Output:
 ```
 The alphabet is a consonant.

 18. Write a Apex program to calculate profit and loss on a transaction.
-Test Data :
+- Test Data :
 500 700
-Expected Output:
+- Expected Output:
 ```
 You can booked your profit amount : 200

-19. Write a program in C to calculate and print the Electricity bill of a given customer.
+19. Write a program in Apex to calculate and print the Electricity bill of a given customer.
 The customer id., name and unit consumed by the user should be taken from the keyboard and display the total amount to pay to the customer.
 The charge are as follow :

 Unit	Charge/unit
 upto 199	@1.20